 Hayden Wood and Amit Gudka – Bulb Energy

 Bulb Energy is probably the best-known company on this list.
 Created by co-founders Hayden Wood and Amit Gudka in 2015, Bulb is shaking up the energy industry in a big way.
-It is providing 100% renewable energy to over one million customers through solar, wind and hydropower.
+It is providing 100% renewable electricity to over one million customers through solar, wind and hydropower.
 Bucking the industry trend of increasing prices, Bulb stands out from the crowd cutting its prices nine times in just a few years.

 Ed Barton and Ben Kidd – Curiscope